 University of Toronto Admission Scholarships

-In addition to Victoria College Awards, the University of Toronto has a comprehensive scholarship program that recognizes outstanding achievement at different levels of study.
+In addition to the Victoria College Awards, the University of Toronto has a comprehensive scholarship program that recognizes outstanding achievements at different levels of study.

 The Awards Explorer is available for students to explore awards that are available to University of Toronto applicants and students.
 The tool provides details on awards, including how to apply, if applicable.